Explore UCD

 Approaches to Teaching and Learning:

-The module is delivered through a blended learning approach comprising in-class lectures, online lectures, short videos and structured reading.
+The module is delivered through a blended learning approach comprising in-class lectures, group discussions, short videos and structured reading.
 There will be opportunities for discussion, questions and peer learning.

 Requirements, Exclusions and Recommendations